-Employer means a person who has fifteen (15) or more employees in each of twenty (20) or more calendar weeks in the current or preceding calendar year, and an agent of such a person.
+Employer means a person who has employees in each of twenty (20) or more calendar weeks in the current or preceding calendar year, and an agent of such a person.

 Employment agency means a person regularly undertaking, with or without compensation, to procure employees for an employer, or to procure for employees opportunities to work for an employer, and includes an agent of such a person.